Topsy-Turvey

 Picture this: Rental car packed to the brim.
 My three children climbing in.
 Husband in driver's seat.
 Pandemic.
 College campuses are remote, yet we sent our eldest to NYC for her senior year.
 My middle daughter to Pennsylvania.
-Both girls are living off-campus to be with friends-they all yearn normalcy.
-They want to "pretend" they are going to school-life is as usual.
+Both girls are living off-campus to be with friends all yearning for normalcy.
+They want to "pretend" they are going to school as usual.
 I guess we all want that, but as a mom sending them away, I acted against all logic.

 BUT we all have one thing in common during these topsy-turvy times: get through to the other side of this pandemic.

 What struck me as odd was how mainstream diets still focus on calories.
-It does not matter where these calories came from, just stay within 1200-1500 calories per day depending on the exercise.
+It does not matter where these calories come from, just stay within 1200-1500 calories per day depending on the exercise.

 BUT where calories come from matters and counting them does not always work in the long run.